Plumsail/forms-docs/SharePoint/designer/controls.rst

 .. image:: ../images/designer/controls/PlainText.png
    :alt: Plain Text

-You can use this control to display field values on Edit/Display forms when the form opens.
+..
+Note:: You can use this control to display field values on Edit/Display forms when the form opens.
 Simply place [Internal Field Name] in square brackets like this:

 .. code-block:: javascript